When you need to escape an abstraction, how violent is your exit?

 – David Wheeler

-…except for the problem of too many layers of indirection.
+…except for the problem of too many layers of abstraction.

-But today we’re asking about a worse situation – what happens when your abstraction just can’t do what you need?
+But abstractions carry hidden dangers.
+What happens when your abstraction just can’t do what you need?

 Option 1: Go down with the ship